 Regional Directors are rotated to ensure there is continuity in these roles.
 Directors from odd numbered regions stand down in odd numbered years, and those from even numbered regions in even numbered years.
 For example, in 2013 elections were held for Region 1, 3 and 5.

-Stephen Titter chairs the Audit and Risk Committee.
+Angela is the Chair of the Audit and Risk Committee.

 Bryan Thomson, FREINZ

 Bryan Thomson has achieved an impressive track record during almost 25 years in the real estate industry working in positions throughout New Zealand ranging from sales consultant to senior management.
 An experienced director based in Auckland, Bryan was Chief Executive of Harcourts New Zealand for eight years before being appointed to the role of Head of Real Estate Operations for Harcourts Australasia in April 2010.
 Bryan stepped down from Harcourts in 2013 and now runs his own practice, Thomson & Associates Ltd focused on management consultancy, Keynote and MC presentations and holds several professional Directorships.
 Bryan oversees the Auctioneer’s Sector Group.